deeplearning4j/deeplearning4j/eigenvector.md

 To sum up, the covariance matrix defines the shape of the data.
 Diagonal spread along eigenvectors is expressed by the covariance, while x-and-y-axis-aligned spread is expressed by the variance.

-Causality has a bad name in statistics, so take this with a grain of salt: While not entirely accurate, it may help to think of each component as a causal force in the Dutch basketball player example above, with the first principal component being age; the second possibly gender; the third nationality (implying nations' differing healthcare systems), and each of those occupying its own dimension in relation to height.
+Causality has a bad name in statistics, so take this with a grain of salt:

+While not entirely accurate, it may help to think of each component as a causal force in the Dutch basketball player example above, with the first principal component being age; the second possibly gender; the third nationality (implying nations' differing healthcare systems), and each of those occupying its own dimension in relation to height.
 Each acts on height to different degrees.
 You can read covariance as traces of possible cause.

 ### <a name="change">Change of Basis</a>

 Because the eigenvectors of the covariance matrix are orthogonal to each other, they can be used to to reorient the data from the x and y axes to the axes represented by the principal components.
 You [re-base the coordinate system](https://en.wikipedia.org/wiki/Change_of_basis) for the dataset in a new space defined by its lines of greatest variance.

 The x and y axes we've shown above are what's called the basis of a matrix; that is, they provide the points of the matrix with x, y coordinates.
-But it is possible to recast a matrix along other axes; for example, the eigenvectors of a matrix can serve as a new set of coordinates for the same matrix.
+But it is possible to recast a matrix along other axes; for example, the eigenvectors of a matrix can serve as the foundation of a new set of coordinates for the same matrix.
 Matrices and vectors are animals in themselves, independent of the numbers linked to a specific coordinate system like x and y.

 ![Alt text](../img/basis_change.png)